zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 ![Browser Showing Remote Peer](/images/projects/hello_world/browser_remote_callout.png){:.zoom}

 4. Things you can try now that your local Zetta API is available over the web:
-  * Access the zetta browser on a mobile device with it's wifi turned off to prove your local devices are visible over the web
+  * Access the Zetta browser on a mobile device with it's wifi turned off to prove your local devices are visible over the web
   * Ask a friend to load the browser from a different location and watch as they trigger your local device transitions

 # Step #5: Coordinate Behavior